What is a Labour Market Impact Assessment?

 A positive LMIA will show that there is a need for a foreign worker to fill the job.
 It will also show that no Canadian worker is available to do the job.
 A positive LMIA is sometimes called a confirmation letter.

-Once your employer receives the LMIA, you can apply for your work permit.
+Once an employer gets the LMIA, the worker can apply for a work permit.

-To apply for your work permit, your employer must give you:
+To apply for a work permit, a worker needs:

 - a job offer letter,

 - a copy of the LMIA, and

 Contact us about your application